|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Daily Technical Indicators: [See AEE daily technical indicators chart] Daily Williams' Percentage Range is oversold while Lane's Stochastic is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with oversold daily Williams' Percentage Range or strongly oversold daily Lane's Stochastic.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+Daily Technical Indicators: [See AAP daily technical indicators chart] Daily Lane's Stochastic is oversold.
+Use the Technical Stock Screener to see the list of stocks with daily oversold Lane's Stochastic.
+Use the following link to access Lane's Stochastic help.
 During the last week, daily MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+A Parabolic SAR is used as a trailing stop loss for long or short positions.
+It works best during strong trending periods.
+Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
 The price touches the lower Bollinger Band.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |